Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Running the tool
 ^^^^^^^^^^^^^^^^

 The ``genesis-creator`` tool uses a TOML configuration file format for specifying parameters from which the genesis data is generated.
-The TOML file specifies
+The TOML file specifies:

 * the initial protocol version
 * cryptographic parameters